segjo/CS2/README.md

 CS2_PW=""                   (Optional, CS2 server password)
 CS2_MAXPLAYERS=10           (Max players)
-CS2_ADDITIONAL_ARGS=""      (Optional additional arguments to pass into cs2)
+CS2_ADDITIONAL_ARGS=""      (Optional additional arguments to pass into cs2) PUID=1000                    (User ID of the steam user inside the container) PGID=1000                    (Group ID of the steam user inside the container)
 ```

 **Note:** When using `CS2_RCON_PORT` don't forget to map the port chosen with TCP protocol (e.g., add `-p 27050:27050/tcp` on the `docker run` command or add the port to the `docker-compose.yml` file).